tier4/caret_doc/docs/visualization/period/index.md

 ## Callback

-`Plot.create_period_timeseries_plot(callbacks: Collections[CallbackBase])` is introduced to check whether callback functions are called at their expected period.
+`Plot.create_period_timeseries_plot(callbacks: Collections[CallbackBase])` is introduced to check period between invocation of callback function .
 Period is more detailed metrics than frequency.

 ```python
 ### Timestamp tables